MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/reports.md

 # Work order summary reports in Dynamics 365 Field Service

 Operations managers are responsible for managing work orders in order to provide timely support for their customers.
 To better understand what actions may be needed for better field service performance, these managers need to be able to monitor key operational metrics.

 Reports in Dynamics 365 Field Service can help you get a birds-eye understanding of ongoing work across your organization, such as:

 - The number of open work orders at any given point in time
 - Average time to complete a work order
 - Average time it takes for technicians to travel to a customer location
-- Whether or not you are meeting customer expectations around travel time or other needs
+- Whether or not you're meeting customer expectations around travel time or other needs
 - How an individual technician performs on all key metrics
 - Insights around specific territories, from work order volume to travel time and more